hashicorp-services/tfm/README.md

 ![TFM](site/docs/images/TFM-black.png)

-HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.
+HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during:

+- Terraform open source / community edition / core to TFC/TFE
+- TFE to TFC
+- TFC to TFE
+- 1 TFC Organization to another TFC Organization

-> **Warning**
+> [!Warning]
 > This CLI does not have official support, but the code owners will work with partners and interested parties to provide assitance when possible.
 > Check out our [case studies](https://hashicorp-services.github.io/tfm/migration/case-studies/).

 ## Overview

-This tool has been develop to assist HashiCorp Implementation Services and customer engagements during an migration of TFE to TFC(or another TFE).
+This tool has been develop to assist HashiCorp Implementation Services and customer engagements during an migration of Terraform open source to TFE or TFC or with a migration from TFE to TFC, TFC to TFE, or 1 TFC organization to another TFC organization.
 Having a tool allows us the ability to offer a standardized offering to our customers.

 Check out the full documentation at [https://hashicorp-services.github.io/tfm/](https://hashicorp-services.github.io/tfm/)